continuedev/continue/docs/docs/customize/overview.md

 ## Programmatic configuration

 `config.json` can handle the vast majority of necessary configuration, so we recommend using it whenever possible.
-However, if you need to programmatically configure Continue, you can use `config.ts`, which is located at `~/.continue/config.ts` (or `%USERPROFILE%\.continue\config.ts` on Windows).
+However, if you need to programmatically configure Continue, you can use `config.ts`, which is located at `~/.continue/config.ts` (MacOS / Linux) or `%USERPROFILE%\.continue\config.ts` (Windows).

 For examples of how to use `config.ts`, see [writing custom slash commands](./tutorials/build-your-own-slash-command.md#custom-slash-commands) or [writing custom context providers](./tutorials/build-your-own-context-provider.md).